xsuite/xfields/examples/beambeam_multibunch/design.md

 ### Required fixes

-- Reconcile the covariance contract with the implementation.
-This document specifies per-bunch transverse covariances and coherent covariance convolution, including the possibility of transverse coupling.
-The current rigid-bunch element stores only ``sigma_x`` and ``sigma_y`` and supplies zero cross-plane covariance to the common BB2D kick.
-Either add slot-indexed ``Sigma_11``, ``Sigma_13`` and ``Sigma_33`` support for both beams, or explicitly narrow the documented model to uncoupled transverse Gaussian distributions.
+- [x] Reconcile the covariance contract with the implementation.
+The rigid-bunch element stores slot-indexed ``Sigma_11``, ``Sigma_13`` and ``Sigma_33`` for both beams and adds the matched covariances component by component.
+Convenience RMS-size inputs are converted to diagonal covariance.
+  ``Sigma_13`` is represented structurally but ignored by the kick; a warning identifies large coupling while the coupled case remains unvalidated.
 - Make non-convergence explicit. ``BeamBeamRigidBunchStudy.solve()`` currently
   returns the last iterate with ``result.converged == False`` after reaching ``max_iterations``.
 Prefer raising by default, with an explicit option to